 Then try to close the zipper of the window seal as good as possible.
 Then plug the power cable into a socket and the portable air conditioner can be switched on.

-IMPORTANT: Note from the operating instructions: “After transport, wait at least 1 hour before switching the machine on again.
+Note: Note from the operating instructions: “After transport, wait at least 1 hour before switching the machine on again.

 Integration of the De’Longhi Pinguino PAC AN98 Eco into a smart home system